 St. Petersburg is committed to delivering progressive, sustainable policies and effective programs to address city environmental, economic, and social challenges.
-Mayor Kriseman created the Office of Sustainability to work with other executive offices, the City Council Energy Natural Resources & Sustainability (ENRS) Committee, city departments, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.
+Mayor Kriseman created the Office of Sustainability & Resiliency in 2015 to work with other executive offices, the City Council Health, Energy, Resiliency and Sustainability (HERS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.

 In 2016, City Council unanimously approved an allocation of BP Settlement funds for an Integrated Sustainability Action Plan (ISAP), a Vulnerability Assessment project partnership with Pinellas County, and Energy Efficiency & Retrofits analyses demonstrating the city’s commitment to sustainability and resiliency, including a roadmap to 100% clean energy transition.

 In 2017, City Council also approved funding for additional tree plantings, energy efficiency projects, and seed funding for non-profit organizations that work with the community on energy efficiency, renewable energy, and resiliency.

 In 2018, implementation of all of these programs and concurrent projects will be underway.